Installing Python packages¶

-The recommend way to install your own Python packages is to install them in a code environment.
+The recommended way to install your own Python packages is to install them in a code environment.

 Please pay attention to the following notes:

-- The builtin Python environment uses the Python virtualenv mechansim.
-Importantly, this implies that in order to install packages in the builtin environment, you must NOT use the pip or python commands of your system, but use the pip or python commands of the DSS virtualenv.
+The built-in Python environment uses the Python virtualenv mechanism.
+Importantly, this implies that in order to install packages in the built-in environment, you must NOT use the pip or python commands of your system, but use the pip or python commands of the DSS virtualenv.

-- The builtin Python environment uses Python 2.7 - this version cannot be changed.
-If you require Python 3, please use a code environment.
+The built-in Python environment uses Python 2.7, 3.6 or 3.7, as chosen at installation time.
+If you require another version of Python, please use a code environment.